 In a recent conversation with one of our clients Tom Jirat, Head of Operations (Development and Alumni Relations) at The University of Manchester, stressed the importance of using the right communications channels for different audiences based on their expectations and social experience.

 “I think we’ve got to be careful in fundraising and alumni relations in higher education not to see post, phone and email as a kind of ‘holy trinity’ when it comes to personalised marketing and communications.
 These channels might be OK for alumni who have lived the majority of their lives with phone and post as core methods of communication, and who have adopted email as it became mainstream… but the majority of today’s graduates who enter university in their late teens will probably only ever have known fast internet, and will have grown up with a multitude of social and communication channels.
 So their expectations of how we communicate with them both now and in future may be very different to what we’ve known and had success with as a sector to date, and how we build relationships with them will need to adapt as a result – as will the communications channels we use to do so.”
+An online community fits this bill like a glove.

 Tom’s assertion is backed by the whitepaper Mind the Gap: Communicating Through the Ages from NTT Data.
 The differences are made very clear in the guidance offered.